Contracting automorphisms and L^p-cohomology in degree one: Vanishing of the first -cohomology and the modular function

 Let us now suppose that $k=1$ ($k=0$ is ruled out as it would force $G$ to be unimodular (and even nilpotent)).
-Note that this forces $\mk{n}$ to have codimension one.
+Note that this forces $\mathfrak{n}$ to have codimension one.
 Pick $\xi$ with $\Delta(\xi)>1$.
-As the action of $\xi$ on $\mk{n}$ has at least one eigenvalue of modulus $\le 1$ (because $G$ is not Heintze), we have $W_\xi$ non-compact. \end{proof}
+As the action of $\xi$ on $\mathfrak{n}$ has at least one eigenvalue of modulus $\le 1$ (because $G$ is not Heintze), we have $W_\xi$ non-compact. \end{proof}

-\begin{rem} Let $\R^2$ act on $\C^2$ by $(r,\theta)\cdot(z_1,z_2)=r(e^{i\theta}z_1,e^{\pi i\theta}z_2)$.
-Then the semidirect product $\R^2\ltimes\C^2$ does not satisfy the hypotheses of Proposition \ref{lem:nonHeintze}, yet is non-Heintze.
+\begin{rem} Let $\mathbf{R}^2$ act on $\mathbf{C}^2$ by $(r,\theta)\cdot(z_1,z_2)=r(e^{i\theta}z_1,e^{\pi i\theta}z_2)$.
+Then the semidirect product $\mathbf{R}^2\ltimes\mathbf{C}^2$ does not satisfy the hypotheses of Proposition \ref{lem:nonHeintze}, yet is non-Heintze.
 Note that this group is not triangulable. \end{rem}

 \begin{lem} Let be a Lie group with $\pi_0(G)$ finite, and assume that $G$ is of Heintze type with $G=S\ltimes N$ as in Definition \ref{dco}.
-Set $K=\Ker(\Delta_G)\cap S$.
-Then $K$ is a compact normal subgroup of $S$ and has a direct factor in $S$, isomorphic to $\R$.
-Moreover, any element $g$ in $S-K$ generates a cocompact subgroup contracting $N$. \end{lem} \begin{proof} Let $\xi$ be an element of $S$ contracting $N$.
-As $S$ is unimodular, we have $\Delta_G(\xi)\neq 1$.
-So, in restriction to $S$, $\Delta_G$ has infinite image; in particular it is also non-trivial in restriction to $S_0$, so that by connectedness the restriction of $\Delta_G$ to $S_0$ is surjective.
+Set $K=\textnormal{Ker}(\Delta_G)\cap S$.
+Then $K$ is a compact normal subgroup of $S$ and has a direct factor in $S$, isomorphic to $\mathbf{R}$.
+Moreover, any element $g$ in $S-K$ generates a cocompact subgroup contracting $N$. \end{lem} \begin{proof} As $S_0$ contains a cocompact cyclic subgroup, we have $K\cap S_0$ compact, hence $K$ is compact.
+Since both $S$ and $N$ are unimodular, $\Delta_G$ is non-trivial in restriction to $S$, hence to $S_0$.
 Note that $K$ is a maximal compact subgroup in $S$ and in particular $K\cap S_0=K_0$.
-As $K_0$ is a connected compact Lie group, its outer automorphism group is open.
-In particular, the action by conjugation is by inner automorphisms and therefore its kernel $S_1$ is cocompact in $S$.
-Let $L$ denote a one-parameter subgroup of $S_1$, not contained in $\Ker(\Delta_G)$.
+As $K_0$ is a connected compact Lie group, its inner automorphism group is open.
+In particular, the action of $S_0$ by conjugation on $K_0$ is by inner automorphisms and therefore its kernel $S_1$ satisfies $S_0=K_0S_1$, in particular $S_1$ is cocompact in $S$.
+Let $L$ denote a one-parameter subgroup of $S_1$, not contained in $\textnormal{Ker}(\Delta_G)$.
 In particular, $L$ is closed and non-compact; by construction it centralizes $K$.
-As $\Delta_G$ is surjective in restriction to $L$, we have $S=KT$ and as $[K,T]=1$, $K$ is compact and $K\cap T=1$, this is a (topological) direct product.
+As $\Delta_G$ is surjective in restriction to $L$, we have $S=KL$ and as $[K,L]=1$, $K$ is compact and $K\cap L=1$, this is a (topological) direct product.